Networking

 Verb Purpose Response Contains

-HEAD Retrieve only headers of a resource, not the body Headers + status code
+HEAD Retrieve only headers of a resource, not the body.
+Headers + status code

 URLs (Uniform Resource Locators)